 Christmas is here and its all everyone is thinking about.
-Preparations are in full swing. however, not many people are looking at this season as an opportunity to create family activities.
+Preparations are in full swing, however, not many people are looking at this season as an opportunity to create family activities.
 It is important to fill the Christmas period with activities that can be looked forward to every year as the children get older and have it ingrained in them as family traditions filled with memories that would last and even bring good learning.

 Meg Cox, the author of The Book of New Family Traditions, defines family rituals/traditions as “any activity you purposefully repeat together as a family that includes heightened attentiveness and something extra that lifts it above the ordinary ruts.”

 These rituals are important as they build strong family relationships for generations and teach children what the family values are.
 They also go a long way in filling their sense of belonging as they feel a part of something.
-The key to making this work is to take time to plan them out.
+However, the key to making this work is to take time to plan them out.
 Ensure every child is involved from the planning stage.

 Here’s a quick list of 5 family traditions you can pick from to start this Christmas;